oikos-cash/oikos-docs-bsc/content/incentives.md

 ### OKS Stakers

 OKS stakers stake their OKS and receive two kinds of rewards: exchange fees and OKS staking rewards.
 But by staking, they also take on the risk of 'debt.'
-When someone stakes their OKS, to then immediately unstake it they need to burn as much sUSD as they just minted — this sUSD figure is their debt, and all OKS stakers' debt is pooled together (with each staker holding a proportion of it).
+When someone stakes their OKS, to then immediately unstake it they need to burn as much oUSD as they just minted — this oUSD figure is their debt, and all OKS stakers' debt is pooled together (with each staker holding a proportion of it).
 But this pooled debt is also where profits and losses from people trading on Oikos.Exchange is represented, so a staker's debt can change over time depending on traders' overall profits and losses.
 This is the risk they assume when staking their OKS.

 ### BNB stakers

 It is also possible to mint Synths by staking BNB.
-However, BNB stakers' debt is denominated in BNB rather than sUSD.
+However, BNB stakers' debt is denominated in BNB rather than oUSD.
 It does not get added to the system's pooled debt, and thus does not fluctuate depending on traders' outcomes.
 However, there is a 5% APR to stake BNB, as well as a small minting fee.

 ### Traders